webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Radio Frequency Identification (RFID)**: Technology using radio waves to identify and track objects, often used in inventory management and access control.
 - **Near-Field Communication (NFC)**: A short-range wireless communication technology for data exchange between devices, often used in contactless payments.
 - **Initialization Vector (IV)**: A random number used in encryption algorithms to ensure uniqueness and security.
-- **On-Path Attack (Man-in-the-Middle Attack/Man-in-the-Browser Attack)**:
-- **A type of cyberattack where an attacker intercepts and possibly alters communication between two parties without their knowledge.**:
+- **On-Path Attack (Man-in-the-Middle Attack/Man-in-the-Browser Attack)**: A type of cyberattack where an attacker intercepts and possibly alters communication between two parties without their knowledge.
-- **Layer 2 Attacks**:
+- **Layer 2 Attacks**: network attacks that happen at layer 2(MAC address) like ARP poisoning or MAC flooding.
 - **Address Resolution Protocol (ARP) Poisoning**: Manipulating ARP tables to redirect network traffic through the attacker's system.
 - **Media Access Control (MAC) Flooding**: Overloading a network switch with fake MAC addresses to disrupt network traffic.
 - **MAC Cloning**: Impersonating a legitimate device by using its MAC address.
-- **Domain Name System (DNS)**:
+- **Domain Name System (DNS) Attacks**: attacks that redirect to malicious web sites.
 - **Domain Hijacking**: Unauthorized changes to a domain's registration information, potentially leading to control loss.
 - **DNS Poisoning**: Manipulating DNS records to redirect users to malicious websites.
 - **Uniform Resource Locator (URL) Redirection**: Forcing users to visit a different URL than the one they intended.
 - **Domain Reputation**: Evaluating the trustworthiness of a domain based on its history and behavior.
-- **Distributed Denial-of-Service (DDoS)**:
+- **Distributed Denial-of-Service (DDoS)**: network of victim computers under the control of an attacker that overwhelm victim with bogus request.
-- **Network**: Overloading a target network with excessive traffic to disrupt services.
+- **DDoS Network Attack**: Overloading a target network with excessive traffic(like SYN request) to disrupt services.
-- **Application**: Flooding a target application with requests to render it unavailable.
+- **DDoS Application Attack**: Flooding a target application with requests to render it unavailable.
+Targets vulnerabilities in the headers and payloads of specific application protocols.
-- **Operational Technology (OT)**: DDoS attacks targeting industrial control systems and critical infrastructure.
+- **DDoS Operational Technology (OT)**: DDoS attacks targeting industrial control systems and critical infrastructure.
+The term "operational" is used because these systems monitor and control physical electromechanical components, such as valves, motors, electrical switches, gauges, and sensors.
 - **Malicious Code or Script Execution**:
-- **PowerShell**: A scripting language used for automation that can also be exploited for malicious purposes.
+- **Malicious Code or Script Execution -PowerShell**: A scripting language used for automation that can also be exploited for malicious purposes.
-- **Python**: A versatile programming language, sometimes used in cyberattacks due to its ease of use.
+- **Malicious Code or Script Execution -Python**: A versatile programming language, sometimes used in cyberattacks due to its ease of use.
-- **Bash**: A Unix shell that can execute commands and scripts, including malicious ones.
+- **Malicious Code or Script Execution -Bash**: A Unix shell that can execute commands and scripts, including malicious ones.
-- **Macros**: Small scripts often embedded in documents that can carry out malicious actions.
+- **Malicious Code or Script Execution -Macros**: Small scripts often embedded in documents that can carry out malicious actions.
-- **Visual Basic for Applications (VBA)**: A scripting language for Microsoft Office applications, sometimes used in malicious macros.
+- **Malicious Code or Script Execution -Visual Basic for Applications (VBA)**: A scripting language for Microsoft Office applications, sometimes used in malicious macros.

 ## 1.5 Explain different threat actors, vectors, and intelligence sources